 - Click the consoles icon.

-- Click the Java console icon or Browser console icon to launch the console you want.
+- Click the browser console icon to launch the console you want.

 Launch console from the Gateway Details page